Jigden18/Blogs_DBS101_SS2025/_posts/2025-03-21-designing-database.md

 - **Union (∪)** → Combines results from two tables.
 - **Join (⋈)** → Combines rows from two tables based on a common attribute.
 - **Cartesian product(x)** → Concatenates the tuples from both input relations.
+- **Difference** → Generate a relation that contains only the tuples that appear in the first and not the second of the input relations.

 📍 **Example:**
 ```sql